KAZAKHSTAN: Religious freedom survey, June 2022

 A lawyer in one case unsuccessfully argued that the ban on saying Amen aloud "violates the constitutional rights of citizens who belong to the Shafi or Hanbali schools as, in those schools, saying the word 'Amen' aloud is permitted".
 After being contacted by Muslim Board-appointed imams, local religious affairs officials prepare prosecution cases under Administrative Code Article 490 ("Violating the Religion Law") (see above).
 Attempting to justify the state dictating how people should pray, Meiram Kikimbayev, Chief Specialist of Atyrau Region's Religious Affairs Department, told Forum 18 that "the word 'Amen' is not important.
 What is important is the violation of collective prayers, which represents obstruction of lawful religious activity".

 Prisoners of conscience jailed for exercising freedom of religion and beliefPrisoners of conscience jailed for exercising freedom of religion and belief have in the past primarily been alleged adherents of Muslim missionary movement Tabligh Jamaat.
 Independent observers in the country state that its activities peacefully encourage greater Muslim religious observance.
-The regime has repeatedly refused to explain what, if any, crime the alleged Tabligh Jamaat adherents have committed, one verdict claiming the is "intolerant" towards Shia Islam – even though the regime itself has banned all Shia mosques and literature.
-Other Muslims not associated with Tabligh Jamaat, a Seventh-day Adventist and Jehovah's Witnesses have also been jailed for their exercise of freedom of religion and belief.
+The regime has repeatedly refused to explain what, if any, crime the alleged Tabligh Jamaat adherents have committed, one verdict claiming the movement is "intolerant" towards Shia Islam – even though the regime itself has banned all Shia mosques and literature.
+Other Muslims not associated with Tabligh Jamaat, a Seventh-day Adventist, and Jehovah's Witnesses have also been jailed for their exercise of freedom of religion and belief.